 The minimum age for getting married in Ireland is 18 years of age.
 Also, if you are ordinarily resident in Ireland and you wish to get married abroad, you must be aged at least 18.
 There are some exceptions to this, so read about age requirements for marriage here.
 Essentially, the age rule is the same, irrespective of whether or not you get married in a religious, secular or civil ceremony.
 In addition, you must have the capacity to marry.
 That is, you must freely consent to the marriage and have the capacity to understand what marriage means.
 Read more about legal requirements for marriage in Ireland here.

 Since November 2007 anyone marrying in Ireland (irrespective of whether they are an Irish citizen or a foreign national) must give 3 months' notification before they marry.
 You must make this notification in person to any Registrar.
 The requirement to give a 3- month notice does not apply to civil partners whose civil partnership was registered in Ireland.

-There are different legal ways of getting married in Ireland; you may choose a religious ceremony, a secular ceremony or a civil ceremony.
+There are different legal ways of getting married in Ireland, through a religious ceremony, a secular ceremony or a civil ceremony.
 We provide a guide to the legal ways of getting married in Ireland only.
 Find out about civil marriage ceremonies in Ireland here.
 Read general information on religious and secular marriage ceremonies in Ireland here.
 Requirements of different faiths and secular bodies may differ, so check in advance with the relevant member of the clergy or body for further information.